fogbed/fogbed/docs/getstarted.rst

 container ``b``.

-There are three types of resource models in fogbed right now: ``EdgeResourceModel``, ``FogResourceModel`` and ``CloudResourceModel``.
-Currently, Fog and Cloud resource models are the same, using an overprovisioning strategy where if a container requests resources and all of it was already allocated to other containers, the new container starts anyway and every container suffers with reduced resources.
+There are three types of resource models in fogbed right now: ``EdgeResourceModel``, ``FogResourceModel`` and ``CloudResourceModel`` and the default ``max_cu`` and ``max_mu`` values are 32 and 2048, respectively.
+Currently, Fog and Cloud resource models are the same, using an over-provisioning strategy where if a container requests resources and all of it was already allocated to other containers, the new container starts anyway and the cpu time and memory limit for every container is recalculated.
 The Edge resource model has a fixed limit strategy, where if a container requests resources and all of it was already allocated, an exception is raised alerting that it can't allocate anymore resources for new containers.